Ex-SoftBank employee indicted over alleged leak to Russian envoy in Japan | The Japan Times

-A former SoftBank Corp. employee was indicted Friday on a charge of illegally acquiring corporate secrets, which breaks the law on preventing unfair competition, prosecutors said.
+A former SoftBank Corp. employee was indicted Friday on a charge of illegally acquiring corporate secrets, a violation of the law on preventing unfair competition, prosecutors said.

 Yutaka Araki, 48, allegedly obtained the proprietary information from a SoftBank server on Feb.
 18 last year and gave it to a Russian diplomat in Japan.